What is Advanced Earned Income Credit?

-In 1978, the Advance Earned Income Credit programme was established.
+In 1978, the Advance Earned Income Credit program was established.
 Working people can choose to have advanced Earned Income Credit payments made throughout the year rather than waiting for a lump sum payout once a year.

 Why did EITC Advance Amount become obsolete?

 President Barack Obama eliminated the Advance Earned Income Credit in 2010.
 After December 31, 2010, recipients could no longer claim Advance EIC.
 According to the administration's assessment, the programme had a minor impact as a benefit because it was used by less than 3% of those who were eligible.

 Because of administrative issues and non-compliance faults, EITC advance amount was also repealed.
 More than 80% of persons who received advance credit were determined to be in violation of at least one of the program's standards, according to the General Accountability Office.

 Working people from low-income families continued to get Earned Income Credit after it was removed.
 This tax credit, on the other hand, will be paid in one single sum each year.
 Earned Income Credit advances were no longer available from the government.